coldcanuk/ElectionClock/Readme.md

 ## Setup
 1. Clone the repository:
    git clone https://github.com/yourusername/election-clock.git
-2. Install dependencies:
-   pip install -r requirements.txt
+2. Install dependencies to ensure the application runs smoothly: pip install -r requirements.txt
-3. Test the application locally: flask run
+3. Test the application locally to test: flask run
+   - This command starts a local server.
+Open your browser and go to `http://localhost:5000` to view the app.
+   - Detailed steps to configure and deploy on a Linode server are included to facilitate a smooth transition from development to production.
 4. Set Up Your Linode Server
    Deploy an Ubuntu Server:
    Log into Linode and create a new Linode.